oneapi-src/ishmem/docs/_sources/library_constants.rst

 Enables the pidfd implementation of IPC.
-This is enabled by default, but will fail on older Linux kernels that do not support the necessary systiem calls.
+This is enabled by default, but will fail on older Linux kernels that do not support the necessary system calls.
 In such cases, use ISHMEM_ENABLE_GPU_IPC_PIDFD=0

 .. c:macro:: ISHMEM_ENABLE_ACCESSIBLE_HOST_HEAP

-Place symmetric heap in `host` unified shared memory (allocated on the host and accessible by the host and device).
+Places symmetric heap in `host` unified shared memory (allocated on the host and accessible by the host and device).

+.. c:macro:: ISHMEM_ENABLE_VERBOSE_PRINT

+Includes the file, line, and function along with messages printed by the utility routines and other output for debug, warning, or error reporting.